 Feedback is a focus

-As with many top consulting firms, Bain’s culture is very feedback focused.
+As with many top consulting firms, Bain’s culture is very feedback-focused.
 This means that feedback is often given downwards (from your manager to you), upwards (from you to your manager and sometimes higher), and across (from you to your peers).

 Bain’s focus on feedback is to ensure consultants are constantly growing and developing both their hard and soft skills.
 Although the feedback culture can feel intense at times, you’re always very aware of what you need to focus on to be better at your job.
-This means that your learn and develop at a rapid pace.
+This means that you learn and develop at a rapid pace.